Ferris-Labs/site-draft/content/en/docs/User Guide/events.md

 linkTitle: "Events"
 weight: -10
 description: >-
-  How to configure a package to be triggered bt the FX Router when a specific type of event is observed on the platform.
+  How to configure a service to be triggered bt the FX Router when a specific type of event is observed on the platform.
 ---

 FX is an event driven platform wich means that each action generating an event can be reused for further triggering of executions.
 Also within an executing script, an event can be generated and sent as a message.
 Each event is defined at least by it’s source, type and payload (data).
 Event message format is following the cloudevents standard.
-A list of all event types is maintained so the user can bound package execution to certain event type, which means that each time such an event is received, the package execution will be triggered.
+A list of all event types is maintained so the user can bound service execution to certain event type, which means that each time such an event is received, the service execution will be triggered.

 # Events